akhilputhiry/python-tutorials/basics.md

 * Often we have do the samething again and again
 * In such situations instead of copy paste, we create reusable block of code called functions
 * functions in python starts with the keyword `def`
+* you can return values from function using the keyword `return`
+* if your function is not returning anything, python consider that as `None`

 ```
 >>>